Klosmi/html-basics/JS-basic.md

     The `new` do the following things:

-1. Creates a blank, plain JavaScript object.
-For convenience, let's call it `myinstance`.
+1. Creates a blank, plain JavaScript object.;

-2. Points `myinstance`'s `[[Prototype]]` to the constructor function's `prototype` property, if the `prototype` is an Object.
-Otherwise, `myinstance` stays as a plain object with `Object.prototype` as its `[[Prototype]]`.
+2. Links (sets the constructor of) this object to another object;

-3. Executes the constructor function with the given arguments, binding `myinstance` as the `this` context (i.e. all references to `this` in the constructor function now refer to `myinstance`).
+3. Passes the newly created object fro; *Step 1* as the `this` context;
-4. If the constructor function returns a *non-primitive*, this return value becomes the result of the whole `new` expression.
-Otherwise, if the constructor function doesn't return anything or returns a *primitive*, `myinstance` is returned instead.
-(Normally constructors don't return a value, but they can choose to do so to override the normal object creation process.)
+4. Returns `this` if the function doesn't return its own object.;